aaron-grau/curic/ruby/projects/chess/README.md

 piece.
 Don't allow a piece to move into a square already occupied by the same color piece, or to move a sliding piece past a piece that blocks it.

 The `NullPiece` class should include [the `singleton` module][singleton].
-It will not need a reference to the `Board` - in fact it's `initialize` method should take no arguments.
-Make sure you have a way to read it's `color` and `symbol`.
+It will not need a reference to the `Board` - in fact its `initialize` method should take no arguments.
+Make sure you have a way to read its `color` and `symbol`.

-**After completing each piece** load the file in pry and make sure it can moves properly. **Once you have completed all pieces** refactor your `Board#initialize` so that all your pieces are placed in their respective starting positions.
+**After completing each piece** load the file in pry and make sure it moves properly. **Once you have completed all pieces** refactor your `Board#initialize` so that all your pieces are placed in their respective starting positions.
 Run `ruby display.rb` to check that they show up in the proper locations.

-For now, do not worry if a move leaved a player in check.
+For now, do not worry if a move leaves a player in check.

 ## Phase IV: `Board#in_check?(color)` and `#checkmate?(color)`